Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_PanelDue.md

 * For earlier RepRapFirmware versions, and earlier PanelDue, flash the firmware via the USB connector on the PanelDue.

 # Download PanelDue firmware

+## Check current PanelDue firmware version

+With the PanelDue connected to the Duet, and powered up, click on "Setup" on the display.
+Current firmware version is at the top of the 'Setup' screen.

 ## PanelDue firmware versions